tahshinshahriar/SLAP_Project/README.md

-Student Learning Access Portal (SLAP) Interface - Client Repository This repository contains the frontend codebase for the Student Learning Access Portal (SLAP) Interface.
-Built using React and TypeScript, this project aims to streamline communication, coordination, and assignment submission between students, instructors, and administrators.
+Student Learning Access Portal (SLAP) Interface - Client Repository This repository contains the codebase for the Student Learning Access Portal (SLAP) Interface.
+Built using MERN stack, this project aims to streamline communication, coordination, and assignment submission between students, instructors, and administrators.

 Table of Contents
 Purpose